AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

 ### Enable Commerce Events

 Enable the Commerce Events extension (`magento/commerce-eventing`) on the cloud environment.
-This extension is required to send custom event data from the Commerce application to the Adobe I/O Events service.
-The Commerce Events extension is installed automatically as a dependency of the Commerce Admin Unified Experience extension.
+This extension extension is loaded automatically as a dependency of the Commerce Admin Unified Experience extension.

 1. From your local Commerce project development environment, add the following configuration to the `.magento.env.yaml` file.